 The Robin and Lucienne Day Foundation

-Robin and Lucienne Day Foundation is an independent charity established and chaired by Paula Day.
+The Robin and Lucienne Day Foundation is an independent charity established and chaired by Paula Day.
 It promotes the work of Robin and Lucienne Day and provides public access to their design legacies along with supporting the knowledge, appreciation and understanding of the UK’s design heritage in general.

-The Foundation own the intellectual property rights for the works of Robin and Lucienne Day and ensure the integrity of Robin and Lucienne Day’s original designs is maintained throughout endorsement and licensing of productions.
+The Foundation own the intellectual property rights for the works of Robin and Lucienne Day and ensure that the integrity of Robin and Lucienne Day’s original designs is maintained throughout all endorsement and licensing of productions.